• Skip to primary navigation

 • Chorizo Breakfast Casserole

-• Bread: Apple Pecan Chicken Salad, serve toasted with Delicata Squash Soup or Instant Pot Mushroom Chicken Soup.
+• Bread: Apple Pecan Chicken Salad, Chicken Bacon Ranch Sandwich, or serve toasted with Delicata Squash Soup or Instant Pot Mushroom Chicken Soup.

-• Egg: Brownie for One, Baked Oats for One, or Apple Omelet with Sharp Cheddar Cheese.
+• Eggs: Brownie for One, Baked Oats for One, or Apple Omelet with Sharp Cheddar Cheese.

 • Milk: Butterscotch Milkshake, Strawberry Banana Smoothie, or Creamy Mushroom Chicken with Rice.